JeanLucPons/Kangaroo/README.md

 # Note on Time/Memory tradeoff of the DP method

-The distinguished point (DP) method is an efficent method for storing random walks and detect collision between them.
-Instead of storing all points of all kanagroo's random walks, we store only points that have an x value starting with dpBit zero bits.
+The distinguished point (DP) method is an efficient method for storing random walks and detect collision between them.
+Instead of storing all points of all kangagroo's random walks, we store only points that have an x value starting with dpBit zero bits.
 When 2 kangaroos collide, they will then follow the same path because their jumps are a function of their x values.
-The collsion will be then detected until the 2 kangaroos reach a distinguished point.\
+The collision will be then detected when the 2 kangaroos reach a distinguished point.\
 This has a drawback when you have a lot of kangaroos and looking for collision in a small range as the overhead is in the order of nbKangaroo.2<sup>dpBit</sup> until a collision is detected.
 If dpBit is too small a large number of point will enter in the central table, will decrease performance and quickly fill the RAM.
 **Powerfull GPUs with large number of cores won't be very efficient on small range, you can try to decrease the grid size in order to have less kangaroos but the GPU performance may not be optimal.**
-Yau can change manualy the DP mask size using the -d option, take in considration that it will require about nbKangaroo.2<sup>dpBit</sup> more operations to complete.
+Yau can change manualy the DP mask size using the -d option, take in consideration that it will require about nbKangaroo.2<sup>dpBit</sup> more operations to complete.

 # How to deal with work files

-You can save periodiacaly work files using -w -wi -ws options.
-When you save a work file, if it does not contains the kangaroos (-ws) you will lost a bit of work due to the DP overhead, so if you want to continue a file on a same configuration it is recommended to use -ws.
+You can save periodicaly work files using -w -wi -ws options.
+When you save a work file, if it does not contain the kangaroos (-ws) you will lost a bit of work due to the DP overhead, so if you want to continue a file on a same configuration it is recommended to use -ws.
 To restart a work, use the -i option, the input ascii file is not needed.\
 When you continue a work file on a different hardware, or using a different number of bits for the distinguished points, or a different number of kangaroos, you will also get an overhead.\
 However, work files are compatible (same key and range) and can be merged, if 2 work files have a different number of distinguished bits, the lowest will be recorded in the destination file.\
-If you have several hosts with different configrations, it is preferable to use -ws on each host and then merge all files from time to time in order to check if the key can be solved.
+If you have several hosts with different configurations, it is preferable to use -ws on each host and then merge all files from time to time in order to check if the key can be solved.
 When a merge solve a key, no output file is written.
-A merged file does not contains kangaroos.
+A merged file does not contain kangaroos.

 Start a work from scratch and save work file every 30 seconds:
 ```